varlanv/test-sync-gradle-plugin/README.md

 - Currently, only JUnit 5 is supported
 - Synchronization is possible only by using Junit tags (`org.junit.jupiter.api.Tag`).
-- The plugin was tested with latest Gradle 8x, 7x, 6x versions (8.10.2, 7.6.1, 6.9.4).
+- The plugin was tested with latest Gradle 8x, 7x, 6x versions (8.12.1, 7.6.1, 6.9.4).
 Any other version is not
   guaranteed to work.
+But most likely any version in range 7.x.x - 8.x.x will work, since plugin does not rely on any unstable internal Gradle API.

 If you have any issues or feature requests, please don't hesitate to create an issue.